3DPrintDemon/Demon_Klipper_Essentials_Unified/README.md

 <br>

-### INSTALL THE SOVOL AUTO FILAMENT FEEDER ON ALMOST ANY KLIPPER PRINTER!
+### INSTALL THE SOVOL AUTO FILAMENT FEEDER ON SOVOL PRINTERS WITH STOCK FIRMWARE!

 <img width="400" alt="SOVOL AUTO FEEDER" src="https://github.com/user-attachments/assets/7c3f532e-55a0-4c6f-9f95-96d337471b52" />

 If you have a longer way to run your filament to your extruder, or if you run large/heavy (3-5kg) filament rolls this unit can help improve filament feeding & help reduce strain on your extruder motor!
 With these macros it'll automatically feed in & feed out your filament for the entire run to your extruder!
 Learn more [CLICK HERE!](https://github.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/blob/main/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/SOVOL_AUTO_FEEDER.md)

-For use with these macros!
+>[!NOTE]
+>Recent Klipper updates have changed the way motion is controlled.
+This has rendered these units unusable with mainline Klipper for now.
+>Stock Sovol versions should be fine, as they're older.

 ****************************************************************************************************************************